-Mother, Daughter Fatally Shot at Minneapolis Apartment
+Mother, Daughter Fatally Shot At Minneapolis Apartment

-Neighbors say 67-year-old Eileen Mark and her daughter, 42-year-old Jennifer Ann Angerhofer of Coon Rapids, were killed about 10:30 p.m.
+Neighbors say 67-year-old Eileen Mark and her daughter were killed about 10:30 p.m.
 Saturday.
 They were shot in an apartment in a seven-story housing complex.
-The Hennepin County medical examiner says Mark died of a gunshot wound to the chest while Angerhofer died of a gunshot wound to the face and neck.

 Resident Teri Welch says Mark volunteered at a homeless shelter and collected clothing for the needy.

-Police spokesman John Elder tells reporters detectives were interviewed a number of people and have ruled out a murder-suicide.
+Police spokesman John Elder says detectives were interviewed a number of people and have ruled out a murder-suicide.